 How can this be?
-How can there be this apparent lack of consistency?
+Why is there this apparent lack of consistency?
 If the Rabbis are all writing under the influence of Ruah HaKodesh, should they not all be saying the same thing?
-Indeed, the answer to this question reveals to us much about the nature of Ruah HaKodesh itself.
+Indeed, the answer to this question reveals to us much about the nature of Ruah haKodesh itself.

 Mishlei (Proverbs) 14:28 states, "B'rov Am Hadrat Melekh" (in the multitude of the people is the glory of the King).
-This pasuk is also hinted to in an episode found in Parashat B'ha'olo'tekha.
+This pasuk is also hinted to in an episode found in this Parasha.
 HaShem took from His Spirit that was on Moshe Rabbeynu and "poured" it onto the Seventy Elders, thus forming the first Sanhedrin.
 (Bamidbar 11:25) Moreover, what did all Seventy Elders first do?
 They prophesied!
 Only then did they settle down into their new offices as legislative leaders of the Jewish people.